PAIR-code/wordcraft/README.md

 # ☁️ API

-In order to run Wordcraft, you'll need a GenAI API key.
+In order to run DeepBrainz Copilot, you'll need a GenAI API key.
 Please follow the instructions at [developers.generativeai.google/tutorials/setup](https://developers.generativeai.google/tutorials/setup).
 Once you have your API key, create a .env file and add the key!